negrel/xstd.h/README.md

 make tests
 ```

+## Conventions

+### Globals

+Globals are written in snake case and prefixed with `g_`.

+### Type Names

+Private type names are written in `snake_case` with an `xstd_` prefix.

+Public type names are `typedef` with a `CamelCase` name.

+### Interfaces

+Interfaces implementations are decoupled in three parts:
+* virtual table: a struct containing pointer to methods
+* interface struct: a struct containing a pointer to a virtual table and an offset to the body
+* body: private field specific to interface implementations

 ## Contributing

 If you want to contribute to `xstd.h` to add a feature or improve the code contact